 - Highlights of your qualifications

 - Reasons for seeking a graduate degree in Computer Science

 - Reasons for applying to N.C.
 State

-Upload your statement of purpose using the “Personal Statement” upload button in the online application.
+Upload your statement of purpose in the "Personal Statement" section of the online application.

 A curriculum vitæ or CV is a convenient summary of your accomplishments.
 We encourage you to upload a two-page CV, along with other application materials, as this can be very helpful in evaluating an applicant.
 The contents of the CV often include: